akeneo/pim-community-dev/.github/actions/extract/README.md

 ### `commit-messages-filepath` (argument)

-The filepath to the file containing messages
+The filepath to the file containing commit messages

 ### `user-email` (argument)